cpraveen/cpraveen.github.io/teaching/chebpy.md

 # Spectral methods in python

 I have re-written the codes given in Trefethen's Spectral Methods in Matlab using python.
-You can find them in the following links as ipython notebooks.
+You can find them in the following links as jupyter notebooks.

 If you have any suggestions to improve them or find a mistake, then I would like to hear.